Adidas Court Adapt

-The sneaker is built in a slip-on construction for ease of entry with the collars stretching on a convex manner which doubles as pull tabs for some people.
+The Adidas Court Adapt is available in men’s and women’s sizing.
+The sneaker is built in a slip-on construction for ease of entry with the collars stretching in a convex manner which doubles as pull tabs for some people.
 The laces act more on the aesthetic side but also give more structure to the top of the vamp.

 Adidas Court Adapt Style